Do You Have A Leadership Philosophy?

 I Model the Way

-Humility – not thinking of myself much differently from the way I’d be apt to think of anybody else.
+– Humility – not thinking of myself much differently from how I’d be apt to think of anybody else.

 I work at being patient.
 I know there are two sides to every coin.
 I push back and seek information.
-I work at not assuming and most of all, I do not nurture phantom rules.
+I work at not assuming and not nurturing phantom rules.
 I work at avoiding creating ugly stories.
 I am curious and continuously ask questions.
-I make time for sharpening my saw including, the physical, the mental, the emotional and the spiritual.
+I make time for sharpening my saw, including the physical, the mental, the emotional, and the spiritual.

 I Challenge the Process

 The number one challenge for me is to find and maintain balance.
 I find balance by continuously examining my life.
-I know I cannot be good for those I lead if I am not good for myself.
-Socrates wrote truth, “The unexamined life is not worth living.”
+I know I can only be suitable for those I lead if I am good for myself.
+Socrates wrote the truth, “The unexamined life is not worth living.”

-I believe stress is a major illness.
+Stress is a major illness.
 I prevent stress by learning to simplify all areas of my life.
 I came into this world with hands and a mind free of stuff.
 I will leave this life taking nothing with me.
 In between, it’s “stuff” that burdens the journey.
 There is so much I want, yet so little I need.
-People remember Lincoln’s Gettysburg Address, Martin Luther King’s “I have a dream,” and The Golden Rule.
+People remember Lincoln’s Gettysburg Address, Martin Luther King’s “I Have a Dream,” and The Golden Rule.
 Core messages help me to avoid bad choices by reminding me of what is important.
 I find ways to eliminate complexity and circumlocution throughout my life.
 I have learned to leverage.
 I know my strengths and focus on developing these.
 I find followers whose strengths are my weaknesses and leverage.

 I Enable Others to Act

-I understand the difference between management versus leadership.
+I understand the difference between management and leadership.
 Leadership is about effectiveness and doing the right things.
 Management is about efficiency and doing things right.
 I manage time, processes, and things.
 I lead people.
-The only time micromanagement works is at a time of crisis, when people are emotional or fearful resulting in unclear thinking.
-There is no “microleadership.”
+The only time micromanagement works is during a crisis, when people are emotional or fearful, resulting in unclear thinking.
+There is no “micro leadership.”
 I leave people and places in better condition than when I found them!

 I delegate.
 I give away the power.
-I give people the big picture, the expectations.
-I let them use their strengths, gifts, talents and passion to figure out the process that works best.
+I give people the big picture and expectations.
+I let them use their strengths, gifts, talents, and passion for the best process.
 I hold people accountable but give up control.
-I understand how much communication is needed to create a shared-mental-model for the expectations.
+I understand how much communication is needed to create a shared mental model for the expectations.
 I work to understand how people learn and communicate best.
-I know some people are visual learners, some are verbal learners and some are experience-based learners.
+Some people are visual learners, some are verbal learners, and some are experience-based learners.

 I Inspire a Shared Vision

-I know what life is calling me to do: To help individuals, groups, and organizations to learn, to live, to promote “seize the day” leading to reduced ignorance and reduced suffering, and enhanced living.
+I know what life is calling me to do: Help individuals, groups, and organizations learn, live, and promote “seize the day,” leading to reduced ignorance, suffering, and enhanced living.

-I am the author of my mission, the mountain I wish to climb the next several years.
-I have designed key initiatives to help me to focus on my mission.
-I set metrics and a timeline to measure my progress.
-My mission from 2008, was to announce to the staff of Joy Outdoor Education Center, Clarksville, OH, I would be leaving by the end of the year to work and live on purpose in North Carolina with my wife, Terri.
+I am the author of my mission, the mountain I wish to climb for the next several years.
+I have designed key initiatives to help me focus on my mission, and I have set metrics and a timeline to measure my progress.

 I Encourage the Heart

-I know the only things a leader can control are the ABCs – Attitude, Behavior and Choices.
+I can only control the ABCs – Attitude, Behavior, and Choices.
 Most of all, I know I cannot control others.
-It is my responsibility to get to know others, my followers and understand them including their strengths, weaknesses, concerns, pains and worries.
+It is my responsibility to get to know others, my followers, and understand them including their strengths, weaknesses, concerns, pains, and worries.
 I cannot motivate, but I can inspire by showing how much I care and cheering people on to bring their best, to be their best, to do their best for our team and organization.

-These are the leadership questions I ask of myself and of my followers:
+These are the leadership questions I ask of myself and my followers:

-What key functions can only I as a leader perform?
+What essential functions can only I, as a leader, perform?

 How am I doing?

 Who is the customer?
-Am I/are we serving him/her well?
+Am I/are we serving them well?

 Do we know what our business is?